 Let's subscribe to the

 app_mention event.
-Select the Event Subscriptions sidebar and search for
+Select the Event Subscriptions sidebar and toggle "Enable Events" on.
+Within Subscribe to bot events click Add Bot User Event, then search for

 Set the Request URL to a URL where your app's server listens to incoming HTTP requests.
 Slack will send an HTTP request there when your app is mentioned, allowing your app to figure out how it wants to respond.